Yup-io/yup_docs/docs/rewards.md

 ### More influence more money

 Your [influence](https://docs.yup.io/#/protocol?id=influence) (IN) is a measure of your social value on Yup.
-Currently, it’s mostly a measure of your YUPX token holdings and rewards you’ve previously received.
+Currently, it’s mostly a measure of your YUP token holdings and rewards you’ve previously received.
 However, at launch of the full Yup Protocol, there will be additional factors that affect your influence.

 Learn More: [Influence](https://docs.yup.io/#/protocol?id=influence)